Guy Smith: Founder of the Gun Facts Project

 Yeah.

-15:25.87 – Guy
+15:25.87 – Guy Smith

 15:45.90 – Brian David Crane

-And you want to talk briefly about the s mer of Floyd Let’s say and the response there as far as yeah, the even further staffing of policing or even the narrative around police being so negative that recruitment.
+And you want to talk briefly about the summer of Floyd, let’s say, and the response there as far as yeah, they even further, staffing or policing, they even fit the narrative narrative around police being so negative that recruitment.
+And a lot of these cities probably dried up, what happened in response to the BLM riots?

-16:11.47 – Guy
+16:11.47 – Guy Smith

-There was a lot of questioning whether it was intentional or a side effect.
+There was a lot of de policing whether it was intentional or a side effect.
 I have it right under my left hand.
 I have two criminology papers I’ve read but I haven’t distilled the content for the website yet.
-But.
-Both of them study what they call either the Ferguson effect or the Minneapolis effect and it’s basically saying what happens when there are fewer police on the street during Twenty We had the George Floyd riots so there was more activity on the street.
-But we also had covid and a lot of police officers pulled back from the public not because of the riots but because they were under orders not to engage people unnecessarily to help prevent the spread of covid.
-We can debate whether that was rational policy or not but a lot of officers pulled back because of that then there’s this general and rather weird ah statements being made by people that you know cops are evil we need to defund the police blah blah blah.
-A lot of police became demoralized and so even if they stayed on the force they weren’t you know going to stick their necks out in certain situations.
-Well anyway, these 2 academic papers.
-Ah both measured the rate of increase of violence.
+But both of them study what they call either the Ferguson effect or the Minneapolis effect and it’s basically saying what happens when there are fewer police on the street.
+During Twenty We had the George Floyd riots so there was more activity on the street.
+But we also had Covid and a lot of police officers pulled back from the public not because of the riots but because they were under orders not to engage people unnecessarily to help prevent the spread of Covid.

 Analyzing the Role of Street Gangs in Gun Violence

-17:38.40 – Guy
+17:38.40 – Guy Smith

-Vis-a-vis the rate of police pullback and the cause and effect of statistically speaking was significant may not be the only cause but the fact is that when police pull back out of the public.
-This allows people who have.
-Criminal ways criminal intent criminal lifestyles if you will to be out on the streets and doing their business 1 Interesting a bit of data which has been popping up on my radar screen a lot lately is that of street gangs.
-Are notorious for public crime.
-There’s gun violence of all sorts of varieties but street gangs do all of their business out in public whether it’s stealing drugs or whether it’s shooting Rival Gang members.
-So when you take the police off of the streets and out of the patrol Cars.
-Street Gang members have absolutely no fear of being caught, apprehended, charged , thrown into prison and so when the policing is low the gang activity in public is high.
+Vis-a-vis the rate of police pullback and the cause and effect of statistically speaking was significant may not be the only cause but the fact is that when police pull back out of the public, this allows people who have criminal ways, criminal intent, criminal lifestyles.
+If you will to be out on the streets and doing their business one Interesting a bit of data which has been popping up on my radar screen a lot lately is that of street gangs are notorious for public crime.

 18:41.58 – Brian David Crane

-19:10.20 – Guy
+19:10.20 – Guy Smith

 20:21.83 – Brian David Crane